 With a conforming mortgage, you can also expect to have:

-- Lower closing costs.
+- Lower closing costs compared to jumbo loans.

 - Competitive interest rates.

-Even though a jumbo loan poses a higher risk to the lender, it doesn’t necessarily come with a higher interest rate.
+Although a jumbo loan poses a higher risk to the lender, it doesn’t necessarily come with a higher interest rate.
 The rate your lender charges will be determined by your credit score, income, and other factors.

 Jumbo Loan FAQ